stephen70/Chess-Coordinate-Trainer/README.md

 - Play as white, black, or a random choice of either
 - Record high-scores
 - Toggle display of coordinates on squares

+Instructions:

+- Download and extract, then run chess_coordinate_trainer.py.